aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-May we not have to draw from the energy of domestic-animals, Heaven forbid.
+May we not have to draw from the energy of domesticated-animals, Heaven forbid.
-May we not take their energy to ourselves, Heaven forbid, so that we will not cause the premature deaths of domestic-animals and wild creatures, Heaven forbid.
+May we not take their energy to ourselves, Heaven forbid, so that we will not cause the premature deaths of domesticated-animals and wild creatures, Heaven forbid.
 </div></td></tr>